THE STRATEGIES were sound, the costs reasonable, the gestures noble, the risks low and the rewards potentially high. Each team made the right call.

 Johnson's retirement at the end of this season was presumed from the day he signed a one-year contract worth $8 million.
 The 6-foot-10 lefty was five wins away from 300.
 He'll turn 46 in September.
 He has undergone multiple back surgeries.
 This was last call for the "Big Unit."

-The Livermore High product was coming home to the Bay Area to give thanks and to be thanked, to complete the circle of a marvelous career destined to
+The Livermore High product was coming home to the Bay Area to give thanks and to be thanked, to complete the circle of a marvelous career destined to earn him enshrinement in the Hall of Fame.

 And now, as he sits on the 60-day disabled list, a rotator cuff tear locking up his money shoulder, it is conceivable Johnson may have thrown his last pitch.